seabaylea/docs/docs/stacks/stack-structure.md

 ### Dockerfile-stack:
 The Dockerfile-stack defines the foundation application image, and a set of environment variables that specify the desired behaviour during local development cycle.
 It also defines what is exposed from the host machine to the container.

-The environment variables that can be set to alter the behaviour of the CLI and controller are described in the [environment variables](environment-variables) overview.
+Environment variables can be set to alter the behaviour of the CLI and controller.

 ## Templates
 A template is a pre-configured starter application that is ready to use with a particular image.
 It has access to all the dependencies supplied by that image and is able to include new functionality and extra dependencies to enhance the image where allowed.